Hats-Protocol/proposal-hatter/docs/spec.md

 We want decider trust zones to approve exactly-specified Hats changes and bounded funding, without giving the decider custody of funds or access controls.
 Proposals hash‑commit the precise Hats multicall bytes and the funding allowance for a Recipient Hat.
 After an optional timelock, anyone (or an address wearing an Executor Hat, if set) can execute the proposal.
 Funding is pull‑based: a Recipient Hat wearer calls Proposal Hatter, which (a) verifies entitlement and internal allowance, then (b) instructs the Safe AllowanceModule to transfer ETH/ERC‑20 from the DAO’s vault to the recipient.

+This spec is for a minimal version of this concept that, if successful, will be updated in future iterations.
+This version should minimize complexity and focus on the core functionality, with regards to both implementation of the contract and to make user interfaces as simple and cheap to implement as possible.

 ---

 ## 1) External Dependencies & Ownership Model

 - Vault = Safe.
 The DAO is the Safe owner(s) and can execute arbitrary transactions via normal Safe flows (multisig or delegate to governance).
-- AllowanceModule (Safe “Spending Limits”) is enabled for that Safe.
-It lets Safe owners assign spending limits (one‑time or periodic) per token/ETH to a delegate/beneficiary—here, ProposalHatter.sol is configured to be able to execute transfers within owner‑set limits.
+- AllowanceModule (Safe "Spending Limits") is enabled for that Safe.
+It lets Safe owners assign spending limits (one‑time or periodic) per token/ETH to a delegate/beneficiary—here, ProposalHatter.sol is configured as the **delegate** with permission to execute transfers within owner‑set limits.
+Hat wearers calling `withdraw()` are the **beneficiaries** who receive the funds.
 - Hats Protocol (`HATS_PROTOCOL_ADDRESS`), used for `isWearerOfHat` and to run the exact multicall payload.

 Operational note: The DAO must configure Proposal Hatter with adequate per‑asset limits in the Safe’s AllowanceModule, at least as large as the expected aggregate withdrawals between top‑ups.
 Limits can be periodic or one‑time; owners can adjust them as needed via the Safe UI/API.